bioconductor-source/fenr/README.md

 ## Usage

 The first step is to download functional term data. `fenr` package supporst downloads from Gene Ontology, Reactome, KEGG and BioPlanet.
 Other ontologies can be used as long as they are converted into a suitable format (see function `prepare_for_enrichment` for details).
-We will download functional terms and gene mappint from BioPlanet.
+We will download functional terms and gene mapping from BioPlanet.

 ```
 bp <- fetch_bp()
 ```

 This is a list with two tibbles containing term information (`term_id` and `term_name`) and gene-term mapping (`term_id` and `gene_symbol`).
-We convert it into an object suitable for fast functional enrichment.
+We convert it into an object suitable for fast functional enrichment. `exmpl_all` is the attached example of gene background - a vector with gene symbols related to all detections in an experiment.

 ```
 bp_terms <- prepare_for_enrichment(bp$terms, bp$mapping, exmpl_all, feature_name = "gene_symbol")
 ```

-This is a list with a few lists containing all the mappings in quickly accessible form.
-From this point on, `bm_term` can be used to do multiple functional enrichment on various gene selection.
-For example, if `exmpl_all` is a vector with all background gene symbols and `exmpl_sel` is a vector with genes of interest, functional enrichment can be found using
+`bp_terms` is a data structure containing all the mappings in quickly accessible form.
+From this point on, `bm_term` can be used to do multiple functional enrichments on various gene selections.
+For example, if `exmpl_all` is a vector with all background gene symbols and `exmpl_sel` is a vector with genes of interest (both attached to the package), functional enrichment can be found using

 ```
 enr <- functional_enrichment(exmpl_all, exmpl_sel, bp_terms)